Neil Shipperley: Managerial career

 On 20 May 2009, it was announced that Shipperley had become manager of Bedfont in the Combined Counties League.
 In the summer of 2010, Shipperley was appointed manager of Walton Casuals in the Isthmian League Division One South.
 In October 2011, after 15 months in the role he re resigned from the role.

 On Boxing Day 2011, Shipperley was confirmed as the successor to Steve Ringrose at North Greenford United a post he held until May 2012 when he resigned to look for management experience at a higher level, though he returned in October 2012 following the sacking of Jon-Barrie Bates.
 He made an appearance as a player against Leighton Town in the final game of the 2012–13 season.

 Shipperley's second spell as manager at North Greenford United came to an end when he resigned in February 2014 following a 4–1 defeat to Dunstable Town.

 Personal life

 Shipperley's father was Dave Shipperley, who played for many years at centre back for Charlton Athletic and Gillingham.

-In December 2019, Shipperley was found guilty of public masturbation and was given a 12-month community order, ordered to complete 120 hours' unpaid work plus costs and compensation.
-He was also made subject to a five-year sexual offences notification requirement order and told to report to Hayes police station within three days.
+In December 2019, Shipperley was found guilty of public masturbation and intentionally exposing himself to a mother and her 16-year-old daughter.
+He was given a 12-month community order, ordered to complete 120 hours' unpaid work plus costs and compensation.
+He was also made subject to a five-year sexual offences notification requirement order.
 Shipperley had been receiving counselling for personal issues, including the death of his father and gambling addiction, as well as debts.